wildboar-foundation/wildboar/docs/tutorial.rst

     By setting ``merge_train_test`` to `False`, the original training and testing splits from the UCR repository are preserved.

-    A more robust and reliable method for splitting the datasets into training and testing partitions are to use the model selection functions from scikit-learn.
+    A more robust and reliable method for splitting the datasets into training and testing partitions is to use the model selection functions from scikit-learn.

     .. code-block:: python